is a training collar the same as a shock collar 4

 Training collars are primarily used for positive reinforcement training, focusing on rewarding desired behaviors and redirecting unwanted behaviors.
 They emphasize the importance of clear communication, consistency, and building a trusting relationship between the dog and the trainer.

-Shock collars, on the other hand, are often associated with punishment-based training methods.
+On the other hand, shock collars are often associated with punishment-based training methods.
 They focus on delivering aversive stimuli, such as electric shocks or unpleasant scents, to deter undesirable behaviors.
 The emphasis is on suppressing behavior rather than teaching alternative behaviors.

 Mechanism of Action